American Politics Major

 Interested in the major but not sure how to build your academic program?
 Check out our links below for more detailed information on what it’s like to study American politics:

-Majors can also expect to meet expert guest speakers, to travel on exciting trip sections, and to have the opportunity to compete for Academic Individual Advanced Development (AIAD) program, USMA-run academic enrichment experience..
-Recent AIAD locations include The White House, Congress, Pentagon, Defense Intelligence Agency, National Safety Council, and the New York Police Department Joint Terrorism Task Force.
+Majors can also expect to meet expert guest speakers, to travel on exciting trip sections, and to have the opportunity to compete for Academic Individual Advanced Development (AIAD) program, USMA-run academic enrichment experience.
+Recent AIAD locations include the White House, Congress, Pentagon, Defense Intelligence Agency, National Safety Council, and the New York Police Department Joint Terrorism Task Force.

 Honor Societies:

-To learn more about enrichment for this area of study, visit the Department of Social Sciences or the Combating Terrorism Center.
+To learn more about enrichment for this area of study, visit the Department of Social Sciences or Combating Terrorism Center.